July 29. Kazinform's timeline of major events

 EVENTS

-1990 - The first Voice of Asia International Music Festival takes place at the Medeo Ice Complex the outdoor Medeo speed skating rink in Almaty.

-2000 - The last tunnel in the Semipalatinsk Test Site is destroyed.
-On August 29, 1991, 42 years after the first nuclear explosion in the USSR, the President of the Republic of Kazakhstan decreed to close the Semipalatinsk Test Site.
+1990 – Almaty city plays host to the first International Music Festival Asia Dauysy (Voice of Asia)

-2013 - The l ogo of the Astana EXPO 2017 International Specialized Exhibition, Wind Energy, is approved.
+2013 – The logo of the international specialized exhibition EXPO 2017 is approved.

-2019 - Archaeologists unearth the ancient proto-city in the Shet district of Karaganda region.
-Large-scale scientific research was carried out on the territory where the Akkezen settlement was located.
-Akkezen is one of the largest Bronze Age settlements in Kazakhstan.